deonpollard/SmartBackup/README.md

 *SmartBackup* for Windows requires an EXE to run.

 Install *SmartBackup* on Backup Machine of your choice.
+The version in [distro]() is restricted to backing up only 3 sheets

 ```sh
 $ mk smartbackup